ITINERARIES Exploring Fukuoka Past and Present Experience Kyushu culture in its largest and most vibrant city

 How to Get There

-Equidistant from Hakata and Tenjin railway stations, Canal City is a sprawling, waterside shopping and entertainment complex designed by retail architect Jon Jerde.
-With a 180-meter canal at its center, the complex is a quirky mall.
+Equidistant from Hakata and Tenjin railway stations, Canal City is a sprawling, waterside shopping and entertainment complex designed by retail architect Jon Jerde, with a 180-meter canal at its center.
 Enjoy brand name shopping or watch a water fountain show that takes place every half hour.

 6 minutes

 Kushida-jinja Shrine is dedicated to the god guarding the town of Hakata within Fukuoka City .
-The shrine is a hub for major festivals such as Hakata Dontaku (May 3 to 4) and Hakata Gion Yamakasa (July 1 to 15), wander the shrine’s grounds and view ornately decorated festival floats.
+The shrine is a hub for major festivals such as Hakata Gion Yamakasa .
+The area is also lively during Setsubun (late January to early February) and Hakata Dontaku (May 3-4).

 Continue your “education” of all things Fukuoka and head to Dazaifu Tenmangu Shrine, situated on the outskirts of Fukuoka City.
-Dedicated to Sugawara Michizane (845-903), the god of learning, the shrine's most popular souvenirs include lucky charms, notebooks, and pencils.
+Dedicated to Sugawara Michizane (845-903), the god of learning, the shrine's most popular souvenirs include lucky charms, and stationery.

 Venture inside the inner complex to see the oldest torii gate in Kyushu, the main building constructed in 1591 and an intricate two-storied gate.
 Take the time to wander the splendid grounds complete with gardens, ponds, traditional red bridges and art installations.
 Visit mid-February and see around 6,000 plum trees bursting into flower.
 During the rainy season in June, 30,000 purple irises bloom.

-Combine a visit to Dazaifu Tenmangu with nearby Komyozenji Temple, a Rinzai Zen temple founded in 1273.
+Combine a visit to Dazaifu Tenmangu with nearby Komyozenji Temple, known as "Moss Temple" for its beautiful gardens.
 Its moss and rock-filled gardens are the main attraction.
 Visit here in autumn to for the impressive foliage.

 Ride the railway back into Fukuoka and disembark at Ohori Park, one of Fukuoka’s largest green spaces also favored by runners.
 Modeled on West Lake near Hangzhou City in China, the park’s lake features three mini islands connected by bridges and a narrow, wooded path.
 Japanese gardens, a Noh theater, and an art museum round out the park’s offerings.